sawa90/AmongUsReplayInWindow/README.md

 When the game is over, a replay of the last game will be displayed in the game window.
 Use the control keys to open and close the replay, and drag the track bar or use the arrow keys to control it.
-The replays will be saved in "C:\Program Files (x86)\Steam\steamapps\common\Among Us\AmongUsReplayInWindow" folder, and you can also view them by clicking the "Open" button to open the file.
+The replays will be saved in "AmongUsReplayInWindow" folder under the folder containing the exe, and you can also view them by clicking the "Open" button to open the file.

 # Note
 - Who killed a crew is determined by the imposter who was closest to the crew, so it is possible to make a mistake.